xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 Issues:
-After about 7 days of continous running crashes with `FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory`
+After about 7 days of continous running it crashes with `FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory`
 ![](https://puu.sh/xmhcu/2841bc166d.png, "Crash stack")
 But let's be honest - JavaScript needs a day off too..